đź’¦ clive

 master

-, live-publish static assets to S3 and invalidate CDN caches in soft-realtime;
+static assets to S3 and invalidate CDN caches in

-- Powerful distribution models for the execution of some or all of those components, eg:
+Powerful distribution models for the execution of some or all of

 clive.kt

-is iterated on (including very eager dynamic mounting of import
+iterated on (including very eager dynamic mounting of

 git

-- An web server offering a rich UI, session management, a session browser and controller;
+An web server offering a rich UI, session management, a session

 Example of model declaration code: /demo/server/clive.kt